snotskie/ttrpg/site/src/characters.md

 ### Blessed by Family

-You may attack recklessly, using Home for a violent Contest instead of Hurt as usual.
+You may attack recklessly to defend your loved ones, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
 Then this ability cannot be activated again until you spend ④ to recharge it. *This Ability requires and extends Blessed by Steadfastness.*

 ### Blessed by Charity